 She came to TBA from Countrywide Financial Corporation’s Government Affairs Department, where she was responsible for Countrywide’s state and local government relations in Texas and several east coast states.
 Prior to Countrywide, she worked in Washington, D.C., as a Legislative Assistant to U.S. Sen. Kay Bailey Hutchison (R-Texas).
 Embrey began her legal career as General Counsel to State Sen. John Carona (R-Dallas) where she concentrated on financial services and consumer lending issues.
 She received her B.A. in Government, with honors, in 1994 and her J.D. from The University of Texas School of Law in 1998.

-Senior Vice President, Marketing & Communications, Texas Bankers Association
+Vice President, Marketing & Communications, Texas Bankers Association

-Vice President of Banker Education & Events, Texas Bankers Association
+Vice President, Texas Bankers Association

 Executive Director, Wealth Management & Trust and SWABC/VP Strategic Initiatives, Texas Bankers Association

 Chelsea Brown brings more than 15 years of expertise to the association, including political affairs, event management and member education.
 She recently served as chief of staff and political director for Congressman Jodey Arrington where she successfully managed over 25 people and a million-dollar budget.?
 Brown joined the U.S. House of Representatives after college and worked her way up through the ranks from staff assistant to the director of operations and member education.
 She then went on to serve as the director of accounts at DC London Inc. and as political director for Epiphany Productions.
 Brown holds a Bachelor of Business Administration degree from Texas Christian University.